Ground states of a family of frustrated spin models for quasicrystals and their approximants: Periodic models

 Frustration, however, does arise when the couplings are of opposite signs.
 The ground states in the two quadrants of mixed sign $-+$ and $+-$ are again related by symmetry so we need only consider one of these sectors.
 Let us consider $+-$ (ferromagnetic $J_1$ antiferromagnetic $J_2$).
 The ground states are deduced by the following continuity argument.
-In the limit of very large $J_1$, the spins in each hexagon minimize the energy by aligning in parallel.
+In the limit of very large $J_1$ (that is, $r \ll 1$), the spins in each hexagon minimize the energy by aligning in parallel.
 The hexagons are coupled by $J_2$ bonds in a triangular array.
 The result is a state that is closely related to the well-known 3-color ground states of the antiferromagnetic Heisenberg model on the triangular lattice.
 The three colors (say red, blue and green) correspond to three spin directions oriented at angles of $2\pi/3$ with respect to each other, with ${\bf{S}}_{r}+{\bf{S}}_{b}+{\bf{S}}_{g}=0$.

-The 3-color state for our model can be built as follows: in each hexagon, all the 3 spins of sublattice $\mathcal{S}_1$ have the same color (red, blue or green), defining thereby the color of each hexagon.
+As $r$ is increased, this state evolves so as to have a 3 color state on each of the sublattices (and thus six colors in total).
+This occurs as follows: in each hexagon, all the 3 spins of sublattice $\mathcal{S}_1$ have the same color (red, blue or green), defining thereby the color of each hexagon.
 The colored hexagons map to the 3-color ground states of the triangular lattice.
 Next, we determine the directions of the remaining spins on sublattice $\mathcal{S}_2$, which depends on the value of $J_2$.
-We will consider each loop of three hexagons, and show that energy can be lowered sublattice 2 spins are rotated with respect to their neighboring spins by an angle $\theta$.
-The contribution to total energy due a single loop of 6 spins -- those numbered 1 through 6 in Fig.\ref{fig:hextristate}a) --is $-3J_1 \cos\theta + \frac{3}{2}\vert J_2 \vert \cos(2\pi/3+\theta)$.
-Minimizing the energy of this loop, one gets the angle of rotation as a function of $r$,
+To do this, one considers a loop of six spins belonging to three hexagons -- those numbered 1 through 6 in Fig.\ref{fig:hextristate}a).
+Assuming that sublattice 2 spins are rotated with respect to their neighboring spins by an angle $\theta$, the energy of the loop of 6 spins is $-3J_1 \cos\theta + \frac{3}{2}\vert J_2 \vert \cos(2\pi/3+\theta)$.
+Minimizing the energy, one gets the angle of rotation as a function of $r$,

 Note that, as one would expect, the angle $\theta$ tends to zero in the limit of $r \rightarrow 0$ (when the $J_1$ ferromagnetic bonds are dominant), and tends to $\pi/3$ when $r\rightarrow \infty$ (when the intercluster antiferromagnetic bonds are dominant).
 Extending this solution to the entire lattice, the ground state $E_0$ in the $+-$ quadrant is obtained to be